 - It provides plugin integration with Java language.

 4. Advanced Port Scanner

 Advanced Port Scanner is a fast and free port scanner that quickly detects open ports (TCP and UDP) on network computers.
 It also helps to identify versions of programs running on the specific network.
 In addition, it allows users to access network resources like HTTP, HTTPS, RDP, FTP, Radmin, and shared folders.
-It also allows remote shut down and starting computers as well as the option to run quick commands such as tracert, ping, SSH, telnet on a specific PC.
+It also allows remote shutdown and starting of computers and the option to run quick commands such as tracert, ping, SSH, and telnet on a specific PC.

 - It provides Asynchronous stateless TCP scanning as well as Asynchronous UDP scanning.

-- It scans IP port and detects service running on the hosts
+- It scans the IP port and detects service running on the hosts

 - It allows operating system detection remotely.

 Fing is a free and open-source network scanner widely used by network admins’ cybersecurity experts.
 It detects and maps devices connected to any Wi-Fi network assesses security risks, and troubleshoot problems of networks.

 Along with Port scanning, it also provides Wi-Fi scanning, Subnet scanning, ping, service monitoring, DNS lookup, and reverse DNS lookup; hence, it is also one of the best alternatives to Nmap.
 It has been developed to inspect large networks quickly but also works best with single hosts.

 Features of Fing:

 - It scans all devices connected to any network.